Cost to Repair a Pool

 Jump to insight

 The price range for fixing your pool varies by what kind of pool you have.
-In-ground pools are more expensive to repair, and those with concrete or fiberglass liners are the most costly.
-Repairs tend to cost $350 to $2,700, depending on the type of repair needed.
+In-ground pools are more expensive to repair, Repairs cost an average of $350 to $2,700, depending on the type of repair needed.

 With an above-ground pool, the labor is less intensive, and it’s often easier for a contractor to fix most issues.
 That’s why you might see costs closer to $100 to $700.